George Brett

 [edit] Biographical Information

-Forever linked with Robin Yount.
-Among the coincidences in their careers.
+George Brett is forever linked with Robin Yount.
+Among the coincidences in their careers:

 - Both were raised in Southern California.